-NetWire is a registered service mark of Novell, Inc. in the United States and other countries.

-Network Navigator is a registered trademark of Novell, Inc. in the United States.

-Network Navigator - AutoPilot is a registered trademark of Novell, Inc. in the United States and other countries.

-Network Navigator - Dispatcher is a registered trademark of Novell, Inc. in the United

-Network Support Encyclopedia and NSE are trademarks of Novell, Inc.

-Network Support Encyclopedia Professional Volume and NSEPro are trademarks of Novell, Inc.

-NetWorld is a registered service mark of Novell, Inc. in the United States and other countries.

-Novell is a service mark of Novell, Inc. and a registered trademark of Novell, Inc. in the United States and other countries.

-Novell Academic Education Partner and NAEP are service marks of Novell, Inc.

-Novell Alliance Partners Program is a collective mark of Novell, Inc.

-Novell Application Launcher is a trademark of Novell, Inc.

-Novell Application Notes is a trademark of Novell, Inc.

-Novell Authorized CNE is a trademark and service mark of Novell, Inc.

-Novell Authorized Education Center and NAEC are service marks of Novell, Inc.

-Novell Authorized Partner is a service mark of Novell, Inc.

-Novell Authorized Reseller is a service mark of Novell, Inc.

-Novell Authorized Service Center and NASC are service marks of Novell, Inc.

-Novell BorderManager is a trademark of Novell, Inc.

-Novell BorderManager FastCache is a trademark of Novell, Inc.

-Novell Client is a trademark of Novell, Inc.

-Novell Corporate Symbol is a trademark of Novell, Inc.

-Novell Customer Connections is a registered trademark of Novell, Inc. in the United States.

-Novell Directory Services and NDS are trademarks of Novell, Inc.

-Novell Distributed Print Services and NDPS are trademarks of Novell, Inc.

-Novell ElectroText is a trademark of Novell, Inc.

-Novell Embedded Systems Technology is a registered trademark of Novell, Inc. in the United States and other countries and

-NEST is a trademark of Novell, Inc.
+- NetWire is a registered service mark of Novell, Inc. in the United States and other countries. - Network Navigator is a registered trademark of Novell, Inc. in the United States. - Network Navigator AutoPilot is a registered trademark of Novell, Inc. in the United States and other countries. - Network Navigator Dispatcher is a registered trademark of Novell, Inc. in the United States and other countries. - Network Support Encyclopedia and NSE are trademarks of Novell, Inc. - Network Support Encyclopedia Professional Volume and NSEPro are trademarks of Novell, Inc. - NetWorld is a registered service mark of Novell, Inc. in the United States and other countries. - Novell is a service mark and a registered trademark of Novell, Inc. in the United States and other countries. - Novell Alliance Partners Program is a collective mark of Novell, Inc. - Novell Application Launcher is a trademark of Novell, Inc. - Novell Authorized CNE is a trademark and service mark of Novell, Inc. - Novell Authorized Education Center and NAEC are service marks of Novell, Inc. - Novell Authorized Partner is a service mark of Novell, Inc. - Novell Authorized Reseller is a service mark of Novell, Inc. - Novell Authorized Service Center and NASC are service marks of Novell, Inc. - Novell BorderManager is a trademark of Novell, Inc. - Novell BorderManager FastCache is a trademark of Novell, Inc. - Novell Client is a trademark of Novell, Inc. - Novell Corporate Symbol is a trademark of Novell, Inc. - Novell Customer Connections is a registered trademark of Novell, Inc. in the United States. - Novell Directory Services and NDS are registered trademarks of Novell, Inc. in the United States and other countries. - Novell Distributed Print Services is a trademark and NDPS is a registered trademark of Novell, Inc. in the United States and other countries. - Novell ElectroText is a trademark of Novell, Inc. - Novell Embedded Systems Technology is a registered trademark and NEST is a trademark of Novell, Inc. in the United States and other countries.